saucelabs/sauce-docs/docs/mobile-apps/devices.md

 For the full list of supported real devices, see [Supported Browsers and Devices](https://saucelabs.com/platform/supported-browsers-devices).

-### Public Real Devices vs. Private Real Devices
+### Public vs. Private Real Devices

 Sauce Labs offers access to both public and private device clouds for your real device testing.
 Review the use cases below to see which option will suit your testing needs.
-Learn more [here](https://saucelabs.com/platform/real-device-cloud).

 #### Public Real Device Cloud Uses Cases

+Our public cloud contains a wide selection of thoroughly cleaned devices.

 *   The devices available on the public cloud are sufficient for your testing coverage
 *   You need to reproduce bugs on a selection of hundreds of iOS and Android devices